UTZbox/LetsGO/README.md

 It took many hours to build it.
 Even if it looks very simple, there are a lot of work of testing and optimizing inside.
 We use the „LetsGo“ all day in a professional setting and it has to be reliable, fast, save and easy to use.
 So you are welcome to change the code to your needs.
 But please read the Important HINT for compiling the Source Code first.

-// Used Libraries
-Following Libraries are used by the Source Code:
-Bounce2.h
-MIDI.h
-Audio.h
-Wire.h
-SPI.h
-SD.h

 // Important HINT for compiling Source Code:
 Within the Teensyduino there is no combination of Audio + Keyboard or Audio + Midi + keyboard for compiling settings.